-This note provides an overview of the US Learning Exchange which took place 21st-25th May 2018 in which 12 delegates from the 6 Inclusive Cities visited Montgomery County, Maryland and Pittsburgh, Pennsylvania, meeting with senior policy makers, community groups and activists and other partners involved in developing inclusive practices within the city.
-The visit was facilitated by the Global Exchange on Migration and Diversity (GEM) at the University of Oxford and Welcoming America.
+This note provides an overview of the US Learning Exchange, which took place from 21 - 25 May 2018, in which 12 delegates from the 6 Inclusive Cities visited Montgomery County, Maryland and Pittsburgh, Pennsylvania, meeting with senior policymakers, community groups and activists and other partners involved in developing inclusive practices within the city.
+The Global Exchange on Migration and Diversity, University of Oxford and Welcoming America facilitated the visit.

-Inclusive Cities is a knowledge exchange which allows for a sharing of different approaches in order that cities can learn from each other – but this process is not evaluative and therefore inclusion in the exchange (and by extension in this note) does not necessarily constitute an endorsement of that approach or project.
+Inclusive Cities is a knowledge exchange that allows for sharing different approaches so cities can learn from each other, but this process is not evaluative.
+Therefore, inclusion in the exchange (and by extension in this note) does not necessarily constitute an endorsement of that approach or project.
 The cities were chosen based on the interests of the UK Inclusive Cities and in partnership with Welcoming America.